-The UK and Germany both very popular countries for foreign nurses to work in.
-Both of them have the world’s leading healthcare systems, and medical care is freely accessible to everyone.
+The UK and Germany are two top-rated countries for foreign nurses to work in.
+Both of them have the world’s leading healthcare systems, where medical care is freely accessible to everyone.
 But where is it better to work as a nurse?
-Which benefits these countries have to offer to foreign employees?
+Which benefits do these countries have to offer to foreign employees?

 The Main Differences in Nursing Work in the UK vs. Germany

-Let’s start an overview by defining differences and similarities of nursing job and employee benefits.
-The color identified which country is better&worst&equal in this aspect.
+Let’s start an overview by defining differences and similarities between nursing jobs and employee benefits.
+The green color identified which country is better & worst & equal in this aspect.

 The UK: £22,128 to £28,746 (25,373 EUR – 32,961 EUR)